Fleetwood (steamboat)

+The steamboat Fleetwood operated in the 1880s and 1890s on the Columbia River and later as part of the Puget Sound Mosquito Fleet.

 Construction

 Fleetwood was built in 1881, at Portland, Oregon, for Captain U.B.
 Scott and his associates L.B.
 Seeley and E.W.
 Creighton.
 Fleetwood was propeller-driven, 111' long, and rated at 135 tons.

 Operations on Columbia River

 Capt.
 Scott successfully ran Fleetwood on the Astoria and Cascade routes on the Columbia River, in opposition to the would-be monopoly of the Oregon Railway and Navigation Company, then under the control of Henry Villard.
 Fleetwood outran the monopoly's steamers by two hours on the Astoria run, and built up so much business that Captain Scott had to replace her with the crack sternwheeler Telephone.
 Captain Scott trimmed up Fleetwood ‘s appearance a bit, not entirely to the liking of historian Newell:

 The resulting striped paneling along her house, ginger-bread work on her cabin roof, and high-pointed pilot house roof crowned with a gilt ball, all gave the sturdy little Fleetwood an unfortunate resemblance to a forest cottage in a Grimm’s fairy tale book.

 Other masters of Fleetwood on the Columbia River included Capt.
 William H. Whitcomb, a member of a prominent Northwest marine family, and, on Puget Sound, Capt.
 Henry Carter.